Campus management systems vs. traditional administration: a comparison

 • Data management: With digitalisation, the volume of data is growing exponentially.
 Efficient management of this data is essential for the success of modern administrative processes.

-Opportunities through digital campus systems
+Opportunities offered by digital campus systems

 • Collaboration tools: The integration of learning management systems promotes better collaboration between students and teachers and makes exchanges more effective.